 Medical College Admission Test (MCAT) 2015

-At Penn, we have positioned our program to prepare Pre-Medical students for the changes to the MCAT 2015 and changing medical school requirements.
-The Pre-Health advising team is your best resource for current information on changing required and recommended coursework for medical school admissions.
+At Penn, we have positioned our program to prepare pre-medical students for the changes to the MCAT 2015 and changing medical school requirements.
+The Pre-Health Programs advising team is your best resource for current information on changing required and recommended coursework for medical school admissions.
 Our advisors review your academic record and assist you in outlining course selection and sequencing from the wide array of undergraduate courses at Penn.
-In addition, Pre-Health students at Penn have access to test prep discounts via an institutional partnership with The Princeton Review.
+In addition, Pre-Health Programs students at Penn have access to test prep discounts via an institutional partnership with The Princeton Review.

 The Association of American Medical Colleges also provides information about changes to the MCAT and resource materials.